alerebal/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ![PM-detector-page](src/images/pm-detector-page.png)

-### Page 4: Project Hypotheses and Validation
+### Page 4: Project Hypothesis and Validation
 * We have done our research and know that the first sign of problems is usually white, powdery spots or patches on the top side of leaves or on plant stems.
-If we see that kind of signs in a leaf, the tree has powdery mildew.
+If we see that kind of signs in a leaf, the tree has powdery mildew infection.

 **Wireframe**